What Is HTTP Status Codes? SEO Glossary

 2xx (Success): The request was successful.
 The most important is 200 OK, meaning the page exists and content was delivered successfully.
 This is what you want Google to receive for every page you want indexed.

-3xx (Redirection): The requested URL has been moved.
+3xx (Redirection): Further action is needed to complete the request, usually because the URL has moved.
 The SEO-critical codes here are:

-• 403 Forbidden: Access is denied.
+- 403 Forbidden: The client's identity is known to the server but it is refusing access.
 Google will not index the page.

-• 500 Internal Server Error: Generic server failure.
-Repeated 500s cause Google to reduce crawl frequency and may lead to deindexation.
+- 500 Internal Server Error: A generic server failure used when no more specific 5xx code applies.
+Repeated 500s cause Google to crawl less and can eventually lead to URLs being dropped.

-• 502 Bad Gateway: The server acting as a gateway received an invalid response from the upstream server.
+- 502 Bad Gateway: A server acting as a gateway received an invalid response from the upstream server.

-• 503 Service Unavailable: The server is temporarily down.
-Google will retry later without penalizing your rankings if it resolves quickly.
+Retry-Afterheader with the estimated recovery time.
+Google will retry later without penalizing rankings if it resolves quickly.

 Best Practices for HTTP Status Codes